rexrainbow/phaser3-rex-notes/docs/docs/bounds.md

         - `width`, `height` : Size of target bounds.
         - `x`, `y`, or `centerX`, `centerY` : Position of target bounds.
 - `enable` :
-    - `true` : Clamp game object at left/right/top/bottom bounds.
+    - `true` : Clamp or wrap game object's position when game object overlap left/right/top/bottom bounds.
-    - `false` : Don't clamp game object at any bound
+    - `false` : Don't clamp or wrap game object's position at any bound
-    - An objecct : Set `true` to clamp at a bound
+    - An objecct : Set `true` to clamp or wrap game object's position at a bound
         ```javascript
         {
             left: true,